stupplab/PAanalysis/README.md

     cd PAanalysis
     python setup.py install --user

-Run the example script in the example directory as below (no installation is needed to run this)
+Read and Run the example script in the example directory as below (no installation is needed to run this)
 ```bash
 python example_script.py
 ```